 If you need support after reflecting on these questions, you can always access the health and wellbeing services at your university, reach out to others, practice mindfulness and take advantage of the resources that give you the tools you need.

 A key insight for me is that it’s only by looking after ourselves that we can generate the energy to also look after others.
-Our actions as individuals now show us more than ever how our behaviour can help or hinder the society we live in.
+Our actions as individuals show us now more than ever how our behaviour can help or hinder the society we live in.
 Take care.
 Stay safe.
 Be mindful and supportive of yourself, of those you love and of those in your local community.

 Please know that the team at The George Alexander Foundation is here for you.